 - Agil8 Community membership including face-to-face and virtual networking and knowledge sharing opportunities, access to industry experts, special offers and invitations to special events

-- If you hold the Certified ScrumMaster qualification, you will be eligible to apply to the Scrum Alliance for Certified Scrum Developer status upon successful completion of the training and the short test at the end of the course.
+- If you hold Certified ScrumMaster or Certified Scrum Product Owner qualifications, you will be eligible to apply to the Scrum Alliance for Certified Scrum Developer status upon successful completion of the training and the short test at the end of the course.
 You may apply to the Scrum Alliance for CSD status any time after the training.
 See here for further information.

 - For courses on our public schedule, refreshments throughout the course, including full cooked, 2 course lunch, drinks and snacks and breakfast if you arrive early enough!

 - Software developers that want to be successful using Scrum